 All information needed to control the transmission is transferred in the protocol control byte PCB.
-The coding of the PCB-byte specifies the type of block.
+The coding of the PCB specifies the type of block.
 In the T=1 protocol the following three different types of blocks are supported:

-- Information block (I-block): which is used to transfer command and response APDUs; - Receive-ready block (R-block): which is used to transfer acknowledgements; - Supervisory block (S-block): which is used to send control information.
+- Information block (I-block): which is used to transfer command and response APDUs. - Receive-ready block (R-block): which is used to transfer acknowledgements. - Supervisory block (S-block): which is used to send control information.

-The tables below present the coding of the PCB-byte for each block-type, starting with the I-block.
+Tables 7.5 to 7.9 present the coding of the PCB for each block-type, starting with the I-block.